shouva/gitpuller/README.md

 # GitPuller
-this tool to pull js project and automatic build. idiom with:
+this tool to pull js project and automatic build. identical to:
 ```
 cd to\js\path\project
 git pull